leeberg/BlueStepper/README.md

 # BlueStepper 🎶🎹🥁💙
-PowerShell BPM Based MIDI Step Sequencer for Windows 10 - that is in its super early non-documented release and probably really buggy release!
+PowerShell BPM Based Step Sequencer for Windows 10 - that is in its super early non-documented release and probably really buggy release!

 ![](./img/bluestepper.png)